hcsullivan12/DarkGeant4-HunterSullivan/README.md

 cmake -DGeant4_DIR=/path/to/Geant4/dir ../
 make
 ```
-If you do not have Geant4 installed, please see the wiki for hints
+If you do not have Geant4 installed, please see the [wiki](https://github.com/Davenport-Physics/DarkGeant4/wiki/Compiling-and-Installing-Geant4.9.6) for hints.

 ## Basic proton run.

-The following command is subject to change with time.

 ```
 ./DarkGeant4 -vis